aleshaleksey/fansys23/02-base-rules.md

 ___
 ## Character Basics and Descriptors

 For a character to function within the game system it has a number of mechanistic parameters.
-In addition, a character has descriptive attributes that need not influence mechanics (within reason), eg hair/feather/scale length and colour.
-Timbre of voice.
-This kind of thing is cool, but not regulated by these rules.
+In addition, a character has descriptive attributes that need not influence mechanics (within reason).

 Mechanistic parameters are: